but3k4/rupload/README.md

 rupload
 =======

-utility to upload RPM packages
+rupload is a tool that enables developers to easily upload their RPM packages to the repository.